picotera/lawn/README.md

 **Lawn** is a high troughput data structure that is based on the assumption that most timers are set to a small set of TTLs to boost overall DS performance.
 It can assist when handling a large set of timers with relativly small variance in TTL by effectivly using minimal queues to store timer data.
-Achieving O(1) for insertion and deletion of timers, and O(t) for expiration where is the maximum betwwn the number of different TTLs (which is assumed to be roughly a fixed size set) and expired items (this means a mean case of O(1)!).
+Achieving O(1) for insertion and deletion of timers, and O(1) for tiemr expiration.

 Lawns can be used for anything from keeping track of multipile real-time TTLs of elements, to implement a straightforward dehydration system as depicted in the article "[Fast Data](https://goo.gl/DDFFPO)".